PaoloConte/kotlin-mocktor/README.md

  If no handler matches a request, MockEngine returns a response with `noMatchStatusCode` (default 404 Not Found) containing a detailed report in the body explaining why each registered handler failed to match, identifying the mismatch reason (e.g., incorrect path, method, headers, or body content).
+ The same information is also logged via slf4j.

  ## License